 A film by Michael Collins

-As a tropical storm slams the Philippine island of Cebu, two sisters leave work and never make it home.
-That same night, hundreds of miles away in Manila on a different island, Paco Larraņaga, 19, is at a party, surrounded by dozens of reliable witnesses.
+One night on the Philippine island of Cebu, as a tropical storm slammed the island, two sisters left work and never made it home.
+That same night, hundreds of miles away in Manila on a different island, Paco Larrañaga is at a party, surrounded by dozens of reliable witnesses.
 The missing women, Marijoy, 21,and Jacqueline Chiong, 23, are Chinese-Filipinos.
 Paco, accused of their rapes and murders, is a Spanish mestizo who belongs to a political clan that includes a former president.

 “Astounding.” - The New York Press

 “Jaw-dropping.” - Orlando Weekly